dbanderson1/police_fitness_batch/README.md

 ```

 However, some users may need to install a full distribution of LaTeX,
 for tinytex to work.
-The following distros are recommended:
+The following distributions are recommended:

 1. [MiKTeX](https://miktex.org/) for Windows/Linux
 2. [MacTeX](https://www.tug.org/mactex/) for macOS.